pkboom/functions-tools-and-agents-with-langchain/conda.md

 conda env list
 ```

-# install the kernel to use a jupyter notebook
+# Install the kernel to use a jupyter notebook

 ```sh
 (<new_env>) $ ipython kernel install --user --name=<any_name_for_kernel>
 ```

-# uninstall a kernel
+# Uninstall a kernel

 ```sh
 jupyter kernelspec removesome_env